PatrikTrestik/homeassistant-solax-http/README.md

 All other stuff is common and should be discussed in https://github.com/wills106/homeassistant-solax-modbus

 # Supported devices
-G1 SolaX EV Charger X3 is supported.
+## G1 SolaX EV Charger X3 is supported.

-G2 SolaX Smart EV Charger support is under development and testing.
+## G2 SolaX Smart EV Charger HEC is supported.
+I have no physycal device to test on.
+If you are missing some sensor on G2 HAC, please raise issue here.
+It is easy to add sensors, but I need someone to test it.
+I will not blindly add sensors without test.

+## Other devices
 Let me know if you have other device and you are interested in integrating it.
 Physical device is required as there is no documentation available.

 # Installation